NoeBrt/Open-Weather-Wrapper-Devops/README.md

 * **Run** the app docker images with ```docker run -p 8080:8080 --env API_KEY="YOUR API KEY" noebrt/meteo_checker```
 * **Request** our app with a **CURL query** : ```curl "http://localhost:8080/?lat=48.75722028315804&lon=2.3261414356815058"```
 * Automate the build and the push of a docker images after each push with a **Github Action Workflow**
+* No sensitive variable should be store in the app files
+* The Dockerfile should be checked with Hadolint before docker build

 ## Languages Used